hoffsilva/IMDBChallenge/README.md

 # Up Movies
 Upcoming Movies is an iOS application that shows the upcomig movies from [The Movie Database (TMDb)](https://www.themoviedb.org/) Api.
+Using it, you can search movies typing full or part of movie's name, watch trailers and share the movie link.
+The app can be used on iPads and iPhones with iOS 10.0+ in Portrait or Landscape mode.
+Enjoy it.

 ## Project Description